-Port Elizabeth International Airport in Airport Area, Port Elizabeth, Eastern Cape
+Port Elizabeth International Airport in Airport Area, Port Elizabeth, Oos-Kaap

-Port Elizabeth International Airport in the Eastern Cape Province in South Africa is situated just 10 minutes from all major locations in the city of Port Elizabeth.
+Port Elizabeth International Airport in the Eastern Cape Province in South Africa is situated just 10 minutes from all major locations in the city of Port Elizabeth and was renamed Chief Dawid Stuurman International Airport in February 2021.

 - Public viewing deck